cazala/decentraland-redux-chess-app/README.md

 }
 ```

-So now our server is capable of registering which players are playing.
+So now our server is capable of registering which players are currently playing.
 We can plug this new reducer into our store (this is `src/store`):

 ```diff
  import squares from './modules/squares/reducer'